NVIDIA/cutlass/README.md

 everything we need to implement efficient dense linear algebra.
 Layouts can also be combined and manipulated via functional composition, on which we build a large set of common operations such as tiling and partitioning.

-CUTLASS 3.0 and beyond adopts CuTe throughout the GEMM hierarchy in its templates.
+CUTLASS-SYCL and beyond adopts CuTe throughout the GEMM hierarchy in its templates.
 This greatly simplifies the design and improves code composability and readability.
 More documentation specific to CuTe can be found in its [dedicated documentation directory](./media/docs/cpp/cute/00_quickstart.md).